WikiLeaks founder's family brings campaign to Mexico | Law-Order

 He was immediately arrested again.When his father visited him in jail that year, Assange asked for help.That led Shipton to launch his globetrotting campaign with Gabriel, trying to reach average people, because politicians want those peoples votes, he said.They went from Australia to Europe, the United States and Mexico.

-Assange was arrested in London in 2010 at the request of Sweden on alleged sexual assault charges, which he has denied.
+Assange was arrested in London in 2010 at the request of Sweden pending a preliminary investigation into allegations of sexual assault, which he has denied.
 In 2012, he broke the conditions of his bail and sought refuge in Ecuador's embassy where he stayed until being asked to leave in 2019.
 He was immediately arrested again.

 When his father visited him in jail that year, Assange asked for help.